rjeberhard/helidon/common/concurrency/limits/README.md

 Defaults are:
 - `permits: 0` - unlimited permits (no limit)
 - `queue-length: 0` - no queuing
-- `queue-timeout: PT1S` - 1 second timout in queue, if queuing is enabled
+- `queue-timeout: PT1S` - 1 second timeout in queue, if queuing is enabled

 # AIMD concurrency limit